gilfmc/MediaPlayer/README.md

 ```

 Then you should repeat the same steps in the folder of each plugin in order to install them.
 Without them, the application won't be as interesting.

+Note: if qmake fails (or make, because of it), try using qmake-qt5 instead.

 ### Licensing